pinkkila/pinkkstore/README.md

 | store-bff/           | BFF Server - Spring Boot                 |
 | store-reverse-proxy/ | Reverse proxy - Spring Boot              |

+---

 ### Frontend

-- Built with Next.js
+- Built with Next.js.
-- Styled using shadcn/ui + Tailwind CSS
+- Styled using shadcn/ui + Tailwind CSS.
-- Data fetching with Next.js server components and TanStack Query
+- Data fetching with Next.js server components and TanStack Query.

+---

 ### Backend

+#### BFF Server (store-bff)

+- Interacts with the authorization server as a confidential OAuth client.
+- Manages sessions securely using HTTP-only cookies, so the frontend never needs to handle OAuth tokens directly.
+- Forwards API requests to the Resource Server (store-api).

+#### Authorization Server (store-auth-server)

+- Handles user registration and login.
+- Provides OAuth2 + OpenID Connect authentication and issues tokens.

+#### Resource Server (store-api)

+- Exposes domain data (products, orders, etc.) as a stateless REST API.
+- Protected by OAuth2 access tokens and scopes.

+#### Reverse Proxy (store-reverse-proxy)

-- Reverse proxy using Spring Cloud Gateway to achieve the same origin for frontend and bff-server → no need for CORS configuration and cookies can be flagged SameSite=Lax.
+- Ensures the frontend and BFF share the same origin, eliminating CORS issues and allowing secure cookies to be set with `SameSite=Lax`.

+---

 ## What's Next